Pandemic bankruptcies: A running list of retailers that have filed for Chapter 11

 In its bankruptcy filing, the Dallas-based home goods chain said it owed between $50 million and $100 million to as many as 5,000 creditors.

-Analysts say the retailer has struggled to set itself apart from competitors like HomeGoods, Ross Stores and Macy’s Backstage outlets, which have gained popularity in recent years.
+Analysts say the retailer has struggled to set itself apart from competitors such as HomeGoods, Ross Stores and Macy’s Backstage outlets, which have gained popularity in recent years.
 Tuesday Morning stores, they say, tend to be unorganized and overwhelming, with a mishmash of less-than-exciting inventory.

 “Many stores are not so much an Aladdin’s cave of exciting treasures as a jumbled flea market of whatever buyers could seemingly get their hands on,” Neil Saunders, managing director of GlobalData Retail, wrote in a note to clients.
 “Putting together a range requires enormous skill and a certain degree of flair.
 In our view, Tuesday Morning lacks both.”